bitembassy/home-node/lightning-backup.md

+## Backup your hsm_secret
+The `~/.lightning/hsm_secret` file holds keys required to accsses funds.
+Make sure you keep a secure copy of it.
+Unlike the database a one-time backup is enough.

 ## Backup the c-lightning database
 The c-lightning database should be backed up regulary as it might be required in order to recover funds in case of a data loss.